pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-GetAllUUIDMetadata() returns PNGetAllChannelMetadataResponse:
+The GetAllUUIDMetadata() operation returns a PNGetAllChannelMetadataResponse with:

-- Data []PNUUID — See PNUUID.
+- Data ([]PNUUID) — see PNUUID
-- TotalCount int — Total objects without pagination.
+- TotalCount (int)
-- Next string — Cursor for forward pagination.
+- Next (string) — cursor for next page
-- Prev string — Cursor for backward pagination (ignored if Next is supplied).
+- Prev (string) — cursor for previous page (ignored if Next is provided)

 ### Get user metadata

-Returns metadata for the specified UUID, optionally including the custom data object.
+Returns metadata for the specified UUID; can include custom data.

 #### Method(s)